alatnet/OpenPSVR/ReadMe.md

         └── settings
             └── default.vrsettings
 ```
 Note!
-You must have at least WinUSB or Libusb drivers installed on the PS VR Control and PS VR Sensors devices in the device manager.
+You must have at least WinUSB or Libusb drivers installed on at least the PS VR Control device in the device manager for windows.
+The PS VR Sensors device must at least have HID drivers or the WinUSB/Libusb drivers.
 libpsvr provides information on how to do this.

 #### Linux